 How to prepare white tea

 We should check the quality of white tea before preparation.
-Use pointed leaf shaped white tea only for better results.
-Preparation of white tea is very simple and easy like any other tea.
+Use pointed leaf-shaped white tea only for better results.
+The preparation of white tea is very simple and easy like any other tea.

 - Hot water (200-300 ml)